TurboGears/tg2docs/book/appendices/preprelease.rst

  7. Preparing Changelog And Release Announcement
  8. Preparing Packages And The Documentation
  9. Uploading The Documentation
+ 10. Making The Source Distribution For The New Eggbasket
- 10. Making The New Eggbasket The Current On Turbogears.org
+ 11. Making The New Eggbasket The Current On Turbogears.org
- 11. Pushing to `PyPI`_
+ 12. Pushing to `PyPI`_
- 12. Publishing Release Annoucement And Closing Milestones
+ 13. Publishing Release Annoucement And Closing Milestones
- 13. Final Cleanup
+ 14. Final Cleanup

 Below, we discuss each of these steps in detail.